lucianudrea/p-check/README.md

 - `>> ping.log` appends ping output to a file
 - `2>&1` redirects errors into the same log
 - `&` sends it to the background

+You do not need to stop the `ping` process to analyze the log.
+You can run the `p-check` script on the fly while `ping` is still running.

 ---